Retail businesses collect more data than ever before and from every aspect of the supply chain, including:

 You could easily spend millions of dollars over the next few years only to learn that your system will never work.

 A big reason for that failure will be turnover on your IT team.
 Advanced AI skills are so rare that the recruiting environment is fierce.
-In a seller’s market, your developers will leave for greener pastures long before they complete the project, or worse, taking all the unique knowledge and training you’ve invested with them.
+In a seller’s market, your developers will leave for greener pastures long before they complete the project, or worse, take all the unique knowledge and training you’ve invested with them.

 Partnering with a team that is as experienced and passionate about predictive analytics as you are about retailing is the better option.
 Your team can focus on retail excellence while tapping into your software vendor’s deep technical expertise as well as strong experience working with successful and progressive retailers.
 Rather than perpetually maintaining an in-house project, your partner’s world-class retail technology will scale with your existing systems.